andrei-ce/andrei-ce/README.md

 ### About me 👨🏻‍💻

-I have always worked in tech: business analyst for a big telecom and IoT company, Product Manager for a e-learning app, full-stack developer for a pet food service app and a virtual meeting platform.
-I've always been a fan of simplifying life though computers and connectivity, and in 2020 I an opportunity to learn how and web application works.
-So as a curious person I started to learn it by myself and eventually attended intensive on-site MERN bootcamp.
-A few weeks after the bootcamp graduation I broke into the software development market as a FullStack Web Developer for a start-ups in Barcelona.
+I have always loved and worked in tech: business analyst for a big telecom and IoT company, Product Manager for a e-learning app, full-stack developer for a pet food service app and a virtual meeting platform.
+Throughout my life I've experienced first hand how the internet and software changed people's life.
+In 2020, because of life circumstances, I ws faced witn an opportunity to take a detour in my carreer and learn how to build web applications.
+So as a curious person, I started to learn it by myself and then attended an intensive on-site MERN bootcamp in Barcelona.
+This detour became the main road ever since.

 ### Tech Stack 🛠
 *(opened to learn more tools)*